mrvuit/BitcointalkExtension/README.md

 - Show total merit in post (Always on)
 - Highlight your username in merit (Always on)
 - Show icon go to top (Always on)
+- Enhanced Report To Moderator UI (Always on)

 The post on Bitcointalk: https://bitcointalk.org/index.php?topic=5178297